MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/use-csharp-component-from-cpp-winrt.md

 Follow these steps to enable .NET Standard 2.0 or Windows ARM64 support in the C# projects referenced from your C++/WinRT project.

 In Visual Studio, go to the Solution Explorer and open the shortcut menu for the *CppToCSharpWinRT* project.
-Choose **Properties** and set the Universal Windows App Min version to **Windows 10 Fall Creators Update (10.0; Build 16299)** (or higher).
+Choose **Properties** and set the Universal Windows App Min version to **Windows 10 Fall Creators Update (10.0; Build 16299)** (or later).
 Do the same for the *SampleComponent* project.

 In Visual Studio, open the shortcut menu for the *CppToCSharpWinRT* project and choose **Unload Project** to open `CppToCSharpWinRT.vcxproj` in the text editor.